djipi/Virtual-Jaguar-Rx/README.md

 * There is a built in help (under Help|Contents) for more information on how to use the emulator.

 ## Improvements
-Beside the new additional debugger integration, little major improvements have been made from the original VJ.<br>
+Beside the new additional debugger & profiler integration, no major improvements have been made from the original VJ.<br>
 However the debuggers can be helpful to fix legacy issues and improve the emulator.<br>
-If you find bugs, wants to enhance the code / documentations or simply have questions / suggestions, you can participate via the Issues and/or the Disccussion tabs in the Github project.
+If you find bugs, wants to enhance the code / documentations or simply have questions / suggestions, you can participate via the Issues and/or the Discussion tabs in the Github project.

 ## Credits
-The original VJ credits have been kept with some adjustements in regard of the Rx version.
+The original VJ credits have been kept with some adjustments in regard of the Rx version.